An Apology for Money: Money creation by expectations

-As a result the banking sector receives a certain amount of ``additional'' income on an annual base in terms of the interest paid.
+{{A}}{s} a result of usury the banking sector receives a certain amount of additional income on an annual base in terms of the interest paid.
 Where exactly does this money required to pay the interest, in addition to the principal granted, come from?
 It cannot come from any other source than the fiat money created by the banks themselves.

-As the overall amount of valuable assets competing for money (and {\it vice versa}) is limited, the effect is a sort of general ``taxation'' by interest~\cite{champ-freeman-2004}, a re-appropriation of assets toward the banks.
-Even under ideal conditions, this amounts to a geometric progression of the volume of money, the assets created, as well as a redistribution of wealth in favor of the financial sector.
+As the overall amount of valuable assets competing for money (and {\it vice versa}) is limited, the effect is a sort of general taxation by interest~\citep{champ-freeman-2004}, a re-appropriation of assets toward the banks.
+Even under ideal conditions, the compound interest levied amounts to a geometric progression of the volume of money, the assets created, as well as a redistribution of wealth in favor of the financial sector.

+This dynamical reappropriation has been termed {\em {M}atthew Effect}~\citep{merton-68} because of its mentioning in the Bible.
+It is commonly expressed by stating that ``the rich tend to get richer, and the poor tend to get poorer.''